OctopusDeploy/docs/docs/getting-started/best-practices/spaces-recommendations.md

 ## Prevent Sharing of Deployment Targets

-To prevent sharing of deployment targets and workers across spaces the easiest solution is to use [polling tentacles](/docs/infrastructure/deployment-targets/windows-targets/tentacle-communication.md).
+To prevent sharing of deployment targets and workers across spaces, the easiest solution is to use [polling tentacles](/docs/infrastructure/deployment-targets/windows-targets/tentacle-communication.md).
 A polling tentacle can only be registered to a single space.

 For other deployment targets, such as Azure Web Apps, or K8s clusters, you would have to re-key the credentials in each space.
 As such, store those credentials in a secure location and limit access to them.